The Last Days: The Ascension of Christ (In Like Manner)

 • Mat 17:3-5 KJV And, behold, there appeared unto them Moses and Elias talking with him.
 4 Then answered Peter, and said unto Jesus, Lord, it is good for us to be here: if thou wilt, let us make here three tabernacles; one for thee, and one for Moses, and one for Elias.
 5 While he yet spake, behold, a bright cloud overshadowed them: and behold a voice out of the cloud, which said, This is my beloved Son, in whom I am well pleased; hear ye him.

-Peter did not fully understand the significance of the vision; he may have thought the three persons were of equal greatness and stature, thereby suggesting three tabernacles.
+Peter did not fully understand the significance of the vision.
+By suggesting three tabernacles, he may have thought the three persons were of equal greatness and stature.

 • Luk 9:35-36 KJV And there came a voice out of the cloud, saying, This is my beloved Son: hear him.
 36 And when the voice was past, Jesus was found alone.
 And they kept it close, and told no man in those days any of those things which they had seen.

-However Peter was left in no doubt as to whom the greater glory belonged when the Voice of the Lord spoke out of the cloud.
+However, Peter was left in no doubt as to whom the greatest glory belonged when the voice of the Lord spoke out of the cloud.

 • Heb 8:13 KJV In that he saith, A new covenant, he hath made the first old.
 Now that which decayeth and waxeth old is ready to vanish away.

-The Transfiguration was a vision of the passing away of the Old Covenant glory, symbolized by the departing of Moses and Elijah…Luke 9:33; thus making way for the greater New Covenant glory of the Lord Jesus Christ.
+The transfiguration was a vision of the passing away of the Old Covenant glory, symbolised by the departing of Moses and Elijah…Luke 9:33; thereby making way for the greater New Covenant glory of the Lord Jesus Christ.

-The Transfiguration Was Also a Vision of the Christ of the Parousia
+The Transfiguration Was Also a Vision of the Glorified Christ of the Parousia

 • 2Pe 1:16 KJV For we have not followed cunningly devised fables, when we made known unto you the power and coming of our Lord Jesus Christ, but were eyewitnesses of his majesty.

-Because he had been present at the Transfiguration, Peter in his 2nd Epistle was able to proclaim to the scoffers that he was an eyewitness ‘of His majesty’.
-He had seen the glorified Christ and preached the imminent return of Jesus with confidence.
+Peter in his 2nd Epistle was able to proclaim to the scoffers he was an eyewitness of 'Christ's majesty’.
+He had seen the glorified Christ and preached His imminent return with conviction.

 • Luk 19:15 KJV And it came to pass, that when he was returned, having received the kingdom, then he commanded these servants to be called unto him, to whom he had given the money, that he might know how much every man had gained by trading.

-Likewise the Parousia was a glorious occasion when the ‘King of Kings and Lord of Lords’ returned.
+The parousia was a glorious occasion when the ‘King of Kings and Lord of Lords’ returned having received His Kingdom.

 • Act 9:3-7 KJV And as he journeyed, he came near Damascus: and suddenly there shined round about him a light from heaven: 4 And he fell to the earth, and heard a voice saying unto him, Saul, Saul, why persecutest thou me?
 5 And he said, Who art thou, Lord?
 And the Lord said, I am Jesus whom thou persecutest: it is hard for thee to kick against the pricks.
 6 And he trembling and astonished said, Lord, what wilt thou have me to do?
 And the Lord said unto him, Arise, and go into the city, and it shall be told thee what thou must do.
 7 And the men which journeyed with him stood speechless, hearing a voice, but seeing no man.

-Paul asked ‘…Who art thou, Lord’?…’ when Jesus confronted him, no doubt Paul had heard many first hand accounts and descriptions of Jesus, but he did not recognise ‘this’ Jesus.
-He trembled and was astonished by the encounter.
+'Who art thou, Lord?'
+No doubt Paul heard many first hand accounts and descriptions of Jesus, but he did not recognise this Jesus.
+The encounter left him trembling and astonished.

-Once again we have a vision of the glorified Christ.
-If Jesus was to return in His resurrection body, why do we constantly find manifestations of a totally transformed Christ after His Ascension?
+Once again, we have a vision of the glorified Christ.
+If Jesus was to return in His resurrection body, why do we constantly find manifestations of a transformed Christ after His ascension?

 Some scholars today teach that Jesus rose from the dead in His glorified body.
-In my opinion, Jesus rose from the dead in the same body that was placed in the tomb; His glorification took place after the Ascension.
+In my opinion, Jesus rose from the dead in the same body placed in the tomb; His glorification took place after the ascension.

-Others claim He received His glorified body having ascended to heaven soon after the Resurrection, but prior to the actual ‘Ascension’.
-This particular view is based on their interpretation of John 20:17.
+Others claim He received His glorified body having been taken up to heaven soon after the resurrection, but prior to His ascension.
+This is based on their interpretation of John 20:17.

 • Joh 20:17 KJV Jesus saith unto her, Touch me not; for I am not yet ascended to my Father: but go to my brethren, and say unto them, I ascend unto my Father, and your Father; and to my God, and your God.